What all the recent United Airlines headlines may mean for travelers

 Now that the dust has almost settled from United Airlines’ infamous passenger-expulsion incident, travelers are left with several important and largely unanswered questions about how this kerfuffle will change air travel — if it does at all.

 But was the Dao case a watershed moment comparable to the series of passenger-stranding incidents in 2007?
-Those highly publicized events led to new rules that prohibit airlines operating domestic flights from permitting an aircraft to remain on the tarmac for more than three hours without deplaning passengers.
+The highly publicized events resulted in the establishment of new rules.
+These rules apply to airlines operating domestic flights.
+They specifically prohibit an aircraft from being on the tarmac for more than three hours without allowing passengers to deplane.

 The House Transportation and Infrastructure Committee has announced plans for an oversight hearing in the coming weeks to “learn more” about consumer issues related to air travel.
 Consumer advocates will watch that meeting closely to get a sense of whether more regulation is on the horizon, or the hearing is just for show.

-Specifically, it would require the Transportation Department, which regulates airlines, to establish standards for resolving oversales once an aircraft has been boarded through the provision of escalating incentives to passengers to encourage voluntary re-booking.
+Specifically, the Transportation Department, which regulates airlines, would be required to establish standards for resolving oversales once an aircraft has been boarded.
+This involves providing escalating incentives to passengers to encourage voluntary re-booking.
 It would also require an air carrier, to the extent practicable, to resolve issues related to overselling a flight before boarding.
+(Related: Our host died and Dad’s not well — how about a refund?)

 Given the amount of public attention on this issue, the Cargo Act may get some legislative traction now, or more likely, when the Federal Aviation Administration reauthorization bill comes before Congress later this year.